 The American Public Health Association (APHA) provides members with access to the latest public health news and research, networking opportunities, and professional development events.

 The North Carolina Public Health Association (NCPHA) is an association of individuals and organizations working to improve the public’s health through political advocacy, public awareness, professional development, and the interface between research and practice.
 As a member of NCPHA, students receive leadership and educational opportunities, access to networking with public health professionals and advocates, access to scholarships and awards, and insight to employment opportunities through the NCPHA Employment E-List.

-The Medical Group Management Association (MGMA) empower practices, providers, and patients to create a meaningful change in healthcare.
-It also oversees the Certified Medical Practice Executive (CMPE) and Fellow of the American College of Medical Practice Execustives (FACMPE) credentialing board.
+The Medical Group Management Association (MGMA) empowers practices, providers, and patients to create a meaningful change in healthcare.
+It also oversees the Certified Medical Practice Executive (CMPE) and Fellow of the American College of Medical Practice Executives (FACMPE) credentialing board.

 The North Carolina Medical Group Management Association (NCMGMA) maximizes the value and effectiveness of medical group leaders through educational programs, information exchange, networking, advocacy, and professional development opportunities.
 The Metrolina Chapter serves the Charlotte region.